 If you are looking to remortgage because you're one of the many borrowers who has seen their SVR hiked you are no doubt feeling fairly disgruntled about your increased monthly mortgage repayments, the extra cost can total hundreds of pounds a year for borrowers.

 Indeed, any borrower on SVR might be feeling pretty vulnerable as experts predict more lenders will follow suit and increase their rates to existing customers, so now is the time to act and look into your remortgage options.

 It is essential that borrowers keep an eye on their SVR as lenders can raise these on a whim, so you may be able to find a cheaper rate if you remortgage.
-Speak to an independent mortgage broker to check whether you could do better.
+Contact us to see whether you could do better.

 If you have sufficient equity - say 15 per cent - you could probably save money by moving to a cheap tracker deal.
 If you want security a fixed rate will mean your rate is set in stone for an agreed period.